armanriazi/refi/docs/article.md

 the focus of regenerative finance is on initiatives that have the potential to go beyond addressing existing problems and actively work to restore and rebuild natural systems and build resilience for the future[^33].

-“ReFi stands for Regenerative Finance and refers to a large-scale financial system that operates in a non-extractive way.
-A portion of the value generated and transferred flows back to the planet, and climate-positive actions become financially rewarding.” - Toucan protocol[^34]
+ReFi stands for Regenerative Finance and refers to a large-scale financial system that operates in a non-extractive way.
+A portion of the value generated and transferred flows back to the planet, and climate-positive actions become financially rewarding[^34].

 ReFi stands for Regenerative Finance, and it broadly relates to a movement aiming to use finance as a way to support regenerative and restorative outcomes in social, environmental, and economic systems[^35].